DaarutTahseen25/dt-Backend/README.md

 POST    /api/teachers     # Add new teacher
 ```

-You can test endpoints using tools like **Postman** or **Insomnia**.
+Test your API using **Postman**, **Thunder Client**, or **Insomnia**.

 ---

 ## ✍️ Contribution Guide

-- Keep code clean and modular
+- Use clear, modular folder structure
-- Use async/await for DB and I/O
+- Write one controller per resource (e.g., `user.controller.js`)
-- Create one controller per resource (e.g., `studentsController.js`)
+- Validate request body before hitting DB
-- Validate input before saving to DB
+- Use async/await, and handle errors gracefully
-- Ask questions freely if stuck!
+- Ask the team or consult the docs if unsure!

 ---

-## 📌 To-Do / Features
+## 📌 To-Do / Feature List

 - [ ] Student & Teacher CRUD
-- [ ] Authentication (JWT)
+- [ ] JWT Authentication
 - [ ] Class & Subject Management
-- [ ] File Uploads (PDF, Audio)
+- [ ] Upload PDFs or Audio (File uploads)
-- [ ] Admin Routes
+- [ ] Admin Routes & Role Permissions

 ---

-## 🕋 Purpose
+## 🕋 Project Vision

-This backend powers the Qur'an and Madrasah LMS for DaarutTahseen.
+This backend powers the Qur'an and Madrasah LMS of DaarutTahseen.
-Our goal is to make Islamic learning more structured, accessible, and efficient — bi'idhnillāh.
+Our goal is to support Islamic learning with structure, clarity, and technology — *bi'idhnillāh*.

-**May Allah accept it from all of us. Āmīn.**
+**May Allah accept it from us all. Āmīn.**